pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/sql-ingest.md

   --arg format=json
 ```

-Where the parameters passed to the template are:
+Where the parameters passed to the jsonnet pipeline spec are:

 | Parameter     | Description |
 | ------------- |-------------|